 - The simplest way to configure the Supervisor Cluster networking is by using the VMware Cloud Foundation SDDC Manager.
 For more information, see the VMware Cloud Foundation SDDC Manager documentation.
 For information, see Working with Workload Management.

 - You can also configure the Supervisor Cluster networking manually by using an existing NSX-T Data Center deployment or by deploying a new instance of NSX-T Data Center.
-See Configure vSphere with Kubernetes to Use NSX-T Data Center for more information.
+See Install and Configure NSX-T Data Center for vSphere with Tanzu for more information.